 - (ii) Construction support activities The Company performs certain construction activities at Sky Ranch.
 The activities performed include construction and maintenance of the grading erosion and sediment control best management practices and other construction-related services.
-These activities are invoiced upon completion and will accrue to the reimbursable amount due from the CAB upon issuance of bonds by the CAB.
-To date, the Company has invoiced the CAB \$73,200 for construction support activities. - (iii) Project management services The Company entered into two Service Agreements for Project Management Services with the CAB on May 2, 2018.
+These activities are invoiced upon completion and will accrue to the reimbursable amount due from the CAB upon issuance of municipal bonds by the CAB.
+Once the municipal bonds are issued, all reimbursable costs will be recorded as a note receivable and will reduce any remaining capitalized costs.
+Any excess will be recognized as a gain from the sale of municipal bond securities.
+To date, the Company has invoiced the CAB \$340,700 for construction support activities, which amount is included in Inventories. - (iii) Project management services The Company entered into two Service Agreements for Project Management Services with the CAB on May 2, 2018.
 The CAB was organized by Sky Ranch Metropolitan District Nos.
 1 and 5 to construct, operate and maintain certain public facilities and improvements in accordance with the Sky Ranch Community Authority Board Establishment Agreement and each of the service plans for Sky Ranch Metropolitan District Nos.
 1 and 5.
-The Company has experience in providing the services and is willing to provide such services to the CAB for reasonable consideration for the project improvements.
+The Company has experience in providing project improvement services and is willing to provide such services to the CAB for reasonable consideration.

-Pursuant to these agreements, the Company acts as the project manager and provides any and all services required to deliver the CAB-eligible improvements, including but not limited to CAB compliance; planning design and approvals; project administration; contractor agreements; construction management and administration; and CAB acceptance.
+Pursuant to these agreements, the Company acts as the project manager and provides any and all services required to deliver the CAB-eligible improvements, including but not limited to CAB compliance; planning design and approvals; project administration; contractor agreements; and construction management and administration.
 The Company must submit to the CAB a monthly invoice, in a form acceptable to the CAB.
 Invoices must be submitted no more frequently than once a month.
-The Company is responsible for all expenses it incurs in the performance of the agreements and is not be entitled to any reimbursement or compensation except as defined in the agreements, unless otherwise approved in advance by the CAB in writing.
+The Company is responsible for all expenses it incurs in the performance of the agreements and is not entitled to any reimbursement or compensation except as defined in the agreements, unless otherwise approved in advance by the CAB in writing.
 The CAB is subject to annual budget and appropriation procedures and does not intend to create a multiple-fiscal year direct or indirect debt or other financial obligation.
-The project management fee is five percent (5%) of actual construction costs of CAB-eligible improvements.
-The project management fee is based only on the actual costs of the improvements; thus, items such as fees, permits, review fees, consultant or other soft costs, land acquisition, or any other costs that are not directly related to the cost of construction of CAB-eligible improvements are not included in the calculation of the project management fee.
-All such costs that are excluded from calculating the project management fee are reimbursable to the project manager, provided that they are exclusively spent on CAB-eligible improvements, that are reasonable in comparison to other similar projects in the Denver metropolitan area and approved by the CAB.
-These activities are being accrued to the reimbursable amount due from the CAB upon issuance of bonds by the CAB.
-To date, the Company has provided \$188,100 in project management services to the CAB.
+The Company receives a project management fee of five percent (5%) of actual construction costs of CAB-eligible improvements; thus, items such as fees, permits, review fees, consultant or other soft costs, and land acquisition or any other costs that are not directly related to the construction of CAB-eligible improvements are not included in the calculation of the project management fee.
+Soft costs and other costs that are not directly related to the construction of CAB-eligible improvements are being accrued to the reimbursable and will reduce any remaining capitalized costs.
+Any excess will be recognized as a gain from the sale of municipal bond securities.
+To date, the Company has accrued \$580,400 in project management services to the CAB, which amount is included in Inventories.